UniStuttgart-VISUS/power-overwhelming/README.md

 ### Registering your sensor
 All sensors are centrally registered at one place, in the [`sensor_registry`](power_overwhelming/src/sensor_registry.h).
 Just add your class in the `typedef` at the bottom of the file.

+### The `controller_type`
+If your sensor allows for changing its behaviour while it is running, you can provide a controller class in your `configuration_type` to allow users to manipulate the sensor.
+This is, for instance, used by the `marker_sensor` and the `tinkerforge_sensor`.
+There are a few requirements for the controller class:
+* It must forward declare the sensor type it controls, but not include the sensor header, for instance: `namespace detail { class marker_sensor; }`
+* It must be constructible from an iterator over the private sensor instances, for instance: `template<class TIterator> marker_controller(const TIterator begin, const TIterator end) {... }`
+* It must not use `template` members, including classes like `std::string`.

+> [!TIP]
+> The constructor can assume only to be called if at least one sensor has been instantiated, i.e. the range [`begin`, `end`[ is not empty.

+> [!TIP]
+> The controller class can assume that the sensor instances passed to the constructor will never change until the sensor array is destroyed.
+It is OK to store references to the sensors.

+> [!TIP]
+> The controller class will be constructed in-place by the sensor array.
+It therefore does not need to be copyable or movable.

 ## Acknowledgments
 This work was partially funded by Deutsche Forschungsgemeinschaft (DFG) as part of [SFB/Transregio 161](https://www.sfbtrr161.de) (project ID 251654672).